 Valens left Antioch and went to Constantinople on May 30, 378 CE.
 He ordered his leader Sebastian to reorganize the Roman troops in Thrace.
 There were several Roman-Gothic clashes, where especially the Romans were very successful.
 Valens, confident of his troops and aware that Gratian had won a great victory over the Alamans who had invaded Roman territories through the Rhine, decided to face the enemy on his own.
 Hungry for glory, he marched with the army from Melantias to Adrianople (now Edirne in the European part of Turkey), where he joined forces with Sebastian.
 On August 6, the emperor was informed by a reconnaissance that about 10,000 Goths were marching from the north towards Adrianople.
 The Roman army swiftly reached the city and fortified itself well.

 At that time, an envoy of Gratian came to the Roman camp, who insisted that Valens wait for his support.
 Some of his troops were in Sirmium in Pannonia, and it took some more time to get there.
-Most of the leadership supported the idea; however, Valens felt that the conflict should be settled as soon as possible.
+Most of the leaders supported the idea; however, Valens felt that the conflict should be settled as soon as possible.
 In addition, his confidence was strengthened by Fritigern’s proposal for peace and alliance in exchange for some territorial concessions by the Romans.

 We don’t have much information about which troops Valens’ army consisted of.
 One of the few historical sources on this period is Roman History by Ammianus Marcellinus, in which the Roman historian focuses on the description of the battle, mentioning only a few units.